Project Status

 Fatmata.

-"I feel unhappy each time it gets to my turn to fetch water to fill the bucket, and also to fetch water for the cleaning of the latrines.
+"I feel unhappy each time it's my turn to fetch water to fill the bucket, and to fetch water for the cleaning of the latrines.
 This is because more water is needed for this purpose, and if the well is filled with a lot of people, I will delay doing this task," she continued.

 Fatmata hopes to become a surgeon when she grows up.
 Still, without adequate water, her study time is consumed with fetching water, which hinders her academic progress and makes her dream feel nearly unattainable.